 As a couple, they're an ideal combination, as they manage perfectly well to combine their love and their care for each other.
 Their children are in good hands and can be assured of a serene and productive education at the side of such parents.

 People born in the Year of the Rat and those born in the Year of the Pig (Boar) get along fine, as long as they keep a shared common interest in their life.

 In a relationship, the life of the Rat and the Dog might well be quite bland, some would even say boring.

 However, this lack of fun in the household is greatly compensated by their ability to feel secure together.
 Their house, their common bank account or the education of their children are important issues for them, as they will definitly help cement their relationship in the long run.

-Free daily horoscope of the month of April 2017 for all 12 Chinese zodiac signs.
-The Month of the Wood Dragon, which begins on March 28, 2017 and ends on April 25, 2017, augurs an open, tolerant and creative period.
+Free daily horoscope of the month of May 2017 for the 12 signs of the Chinese zodiac.
+The Wood Snake Month, which begins on April 26, 2017 and ends on May 24, 2017, is a creative and sensual period, conducive to personal development.